UCL-ARC/coding-standards/README.md

 In the best case, this means that there is only one standard to learn per language.
 We hope this results in:
+  * 🛠️ a more consistent tooling and setup,
   * 😊 less time thinking about style,
   * 💪 faster onboarding of staff to new projects, and
   * 🚀 faster review of code.